 Plan Year July 1 through June 30.
 Eligibility State employees, non-academic staff of the University of Minnesota and employees of certain Metro level government units, unless excluded by law.
-Contributions Shown as a percent of salary: Effective as of Member Employer July 1, 2019 6.00% 6.25% Member contributions ar Revenue Code 414(h). e "picked up" accordin g to the provisions of Internal Allowable Service Service during which member contributions were made.
+Contributions Shown as a percent of salary: Effective as of Employer July 1, 2019 6.25% Member contributions an Revenue Code 414(h). re "picked up" accordir ng to the provisions of Internal Allowable Service certain leaves of absence Service during which member contributions were made.
 May also include certain leaves of absence, military service and periods while temporary Worker's Compensation is paid.
 Excludes lump sum vacation and severance pay at termination.
 Average Salary Average of the five highest successive years of Salary.
 Average Salary is based on all Allowable Service if less than five years.
 Salary Includes wages, allowances and fees.
 Excludes lump sum payments at separation, employer contributions to deferred compensation and tax-sheltered annuity plans and benevolent vacation and sick leave donation programs.
-Retirement Normal retirement benefit Age/Service requirement First hired before July 1, 2 1989: (a.)
-Age 65 and three yea ars of Allowable Service 2. (b.)
-Proportionate Retire Allowable Service. ement Annuity is availa ble at age 65 and one year of First hired after June 30, 1989: (a.)
-The greater of age 6 benefits (but not hig (five years if hired af 5 or the age eligible for her than age 66) and t ter June 30, 2010). full Social Security retirement hree years of Allowable Service (b.)
-Proportionate Retire and one year of Allo ement Annuity is availa wable Service. ble at normal retirement age Amount 1.70% of Average Salary 1 for each year of Allowa ble Service.
+Retirement Normal retirement benefit Age/Service requirement First hired before July 1, 1989: (a.)
+Age 65 and three ye ars of Allowable Servic e. (b.)
+Proportionate Retire Allowable Service. ement Annuity is availa ble at age 65 and one year of First hired after June 30 , 1989: (a.)
+The greater of age 65 or the age eligible for full Social Security retirement benefits (but not higher than age 66) and three years of Allowable Service (five years if hired after June 30, 2010). (b.)
+Proportionate Retirement Annuity is available at normal retirement ag and one year of Allowable Service.
+Amount 1.70% of Average Salary for each year of Allowable Service.